Edict of Expulsion

 A contemporary illustration showing the expulsion of the Jews.
 Image shows the white double tabula that Jews in England were mandated to wear by law.

-The Edict of Expulsion was a royal decree expelling all Jews from the Kingdom of England that was issued by Edward I on 18 July 1290; it was the first time a European state is known to have permanently banned their presence.
+The Edict of Expulsion is a royal decree expelling all Jews from the Kingdom of England that was issued by Edward I on 18 July 1290; it was the first time a European state is known to have permanently banned their presence.
 (Note: Modern historian Cecil Roth notes the significance of the expulsion as a permanent act was "fully appreciated" by Jewish writers.)
-The date of issuance was most likely chosen because it was a Jewish holy day, Tisha B'Av, which commemorates the destruction of Jerusalem and other disasters the Jewish people have experienced.
+The date of issuance was most likely chosen because it was a Jewish holy day, Tisha B'Av, which commemorates the destruction of Jerusalem and other disasters which the Jewish people have experienced.
 Edward told the sheriffs of all counties he wanted all Jews expelled before All Saints' Day (1 November) that year.

-Jews were allowed to leave England with cash and personal possessions, but debts they were owed, homes, and other buildings—including synagogues and cemeteries—were forfeit to the king.
-While there are no recorded attacks on Jews during the departure on land, there were acts of piracy in which Jews died, and others were drowned as a result of being forced to cross the English Channel at a time of year when dangerous storms are common.
-There is evidence from personal names of Jewish refugees settling in Paris and other parts of France, as well as Italy, Spain and Germany.
-Documents taken abroad by the Anglo-Jewish diaspora have been found as far away as Cairo.
-Jewish properties were sold to the benefit of the Crown, Queen Eleanor, and selected individuals, who were given grants of property.
+Jews were allowed to leave England with cash and personal possessions, but the debts which they were owed, their homes, and other buildings—including synagogues and cemeteries—were forfeited to the king.
+While there are no accounts of attacks on Jews during their departure on land, there were acts of piracy in which Jews died, and others were drowned as a result of being forced to cross the English Channel at a time of year when dangerous storms are common.
+There is evidence from personal names of Jewish refugees who settled in Paris and other parts of France, as well as Italy, Spain and Germany.
+Documents which were taken abroad by the Anglo-Jewish diaspora have been found as far away as Cairo.
+Jewish properties were sold for the benefit of the Crown, Queen Eleanor and selected individuals, who were given grants of property.

-The edict was not an isolated incident but the culmination of increasing antisemitism in England.
+The edict was not an isolated incident, but instead was the culmination of increasing antisemitism in England.
 During the reigns of Henry III and Edward I, anti-Jewish prejudice was used as a political tool by opponents of the Crown, and later by Edward and the state itself.
 Edward took measures to claim credit for the expulsion and to define himself as the protector of Christians against Jews, and following his death, he was remembered and praised for the expulsion.
-The expulsion embedded antisemitism into English culture of the medieval and early modern period; such antisemitic beliefs included that England was unique because there were no Jews, and that the English had superseded the Jews as God's chosen people.
-The expulsion edict remained in force for the rest of the Middle Ages but was overturned more than 365 years later during the Protectorate, when in 1656, Oliver Cromwell informally permitted the resettlement of the Jews in England.
+The expulsion embedded antisemitism into the English culture of the medieval and early modern periods; such antisemitic beliefs included the belief that England was unique because no Jews lived there, and the belief that the English had superseded the Jews as God's chosen people.
+The expulsion edict remained in force during the rest of the Middle Ages, but it was overturned in 1656, more than 365 years later, during the Protectorate, when Oliver Cromwell informally permitted the resettlement of the Jews in England.